 Cassandra imbued a confidence and connection with the ‘Oss during her seventeen years of Teazing and it was something that would also develop within me after years of experience.
 One’s reflexes need to be quick due to the unpredictable behaviour of the ‘Oss and the crowd.

-The Teazer’s role is to attempt to control the crowd as well as keep an eye on Penglaz, making space for her to move around and protecting her from over-enthusiastic intoxicated revellers who step into her path or attempt to get too close as this could result in injury.
+The Teazer’s role is to attempt to control the crowd as well as keep an eye on Penglaz, making space for her to move around and protecting her from over-enthusiastic intoxicated revellers, who step into her path, or attempt to get too close as this could result in injury.
 There were specific signals Cassandra used to direct Penglaz, to laugh, dance and also stand still if needed.
 The stomping and snapping move of the ‘Oss is one that takes practice as the timing of snapping the jaw and stepping need coordination.
 My son Rhys accomplished this move quickly and with a spectacular result.

-After my first performance as Teazer, I received some positive feedback, plus a few criticisms from one, who thought I should teaze the ‘Oss in the same way as Cassandra.
+After my first performance as Teazer, I received some positive feedback, plus a few criticisms from one, who thought I should teaze the ‘Oss in exactly the same way as Cassandra.
 At first I could not understand what he meant, however after years of experience I understood, as he advised me to watch Cassandra’s feet.
 Mine now move in the same way as the energy has ‘grounded’ within the performance.
 Another person did not agree with two Teazers being on the street instead of one, but Cassandra explained it was the best method for training.
 Whatever their viewpoints, I knew that I had done a good first performance for someone with no previous knowledge or experience of ‘Oss Teazing.
-My role with Cassandra and Penglaz in Penzance continued for two years and then we left the festival as there were further political issues.
+My role with Cassandra and Penglaz in Penzance continued for two years and then we left the festival over further political issues.
 (See Original Penglaz Reinstated).
-I was rather relieved to be out of the situation within the Golowan festival, as it allowed us freedom to perform in our own way.
+I was relieved to be out of this situation within the Golowan festival, as it allowed us freedom to perform in our own way.
 After leaving we re-named our ‘Oss Penkevyll and our Guise team Boekka.